jthomas-rsi/Advanced-React-PD/readme.md

 - Component Testing
 - Documentation / Technical Writing

+## Starting Application

+This application must use Node version 16.
+In order to run this app utilize nvm and switch to node version 16 or the app will display an SSL error and will not build

+- nvm install @16
+- nvm use 16
+- npm run dev

 ## Writing Topics

 I will track and research different topics or scenarios I encounter in this section and elaborate upon them as well as my solution below.